What are the main causes of swollen legs?

 The four main contributors to swollen legs are Venous Hypertension, Medications side effects, Lymphedema and Lipedema.

-Lymphedema: Involvement of the lymphatic system by various pathologies, which causes the accumulation of the lymph in the interstitium (the space between the cells), resulting in the swelling and edema of the different affected organs.
+Involvement of the lymphatic system by various pathologies, which causes the accumulation of the lymph in the interstitium (the space between the cells), resulting in the swelling and edema of the different affected organs.
 The main cause of lymphedema in developed countries, is cancer and cancer-related treatments including chemotherapy, radiotherapy and surgery.
 The main cause of this problem worldwide, is parasitic infections.

-Lipedema: This is an excessive and abnormal accumulation of the fat in various organs that starts early in life and has a significant genetic background.
+Excessive and abnormal accumulation of the fat in various organs that starts early in life and has a significant genetic background.
 There are significant differences between Lipedema, Lymphedema and Chronic Venous Insufficiency, that I will discuss in future posts and videos.

 In the following video, I have expanded on Venous Hypertension with some interesting cases to help with early diagnosis and management.
 In future videos, I will talk about other causes of swollen legs.